Residency Program » Teaching Sites

 Support services such as Dietary, Physical Therapy, Occupational Therapy, Wound Care, Ostomy Care, and Social Service are readily available at both hospitals.

-Approximately sixty percent of the residents' time (combined inpatient and outpatient experiences) is spent in Odessa and forty percent in Midland.
+Approximately seventy percent of the residents' time (combined inpatient and outpatient experiences) is spent in Odessa and thirty percent in Midland.
 The distance between the cities and hospitals is approximately twenty miles (20 - 30 minute drive).
 Physicians based at Medical Center Hospital, Midland Memorial Hospital, as well as full-time faculty, supervise elective rotations in internal medicine subspecialties as well as non-medical specialties.
 Under special circumstances, with approval from the Program Director and the Graduate Medical Education Committee, elective rotations may be taken at other academic institutions.

 - Odessa Clinic is one of the locations for faculty and resident continuity of care.
 It has 24 exam rooms and a procedure room.
 Space is available for teaching and computers are available for use by residents.
 Residents see their Odessa patients at this location.

 - Midland Clinic in the new Texas Tech Physicians building adjacent to MMH is the second location for faculty and resident continuity of care.
 Space is provided for resident teaching and computers are available for use by residents.
 Residents see their Midland patients at this location.

 - Residents, typically upper level, also have ambulatory rotations in clinical faculty members' private offices, with one-on-one supervision.
 An additional purpose of these sites is to provide the resident with a better understanding of practice management and billing and coding.